jgbotello/jgbotello.github.io/_pages/about.md

 In Fall 2023 I Joined to ODU as PhD student in [Computer Science](https://www.odu.edu/computer-science/academics/graduate/phd) under the supervision of [Dr. Michele Weigle](https://weiglemc.github.io/).

 To provide an overview of my research over the past few years, I have been exploring how communities respond to the arrival of refugees and migrants.
 This collaborative work has been conducted alongside fellow researchers and faculty members at the [Storymodelers Lab](https://www.storymodelers.org/).
 Our approach encompasses the utilization of survey research techniques, as well as the implementation of advanced tools such as machine learning (ML) and natural language processing (NLP) models.
-For a deeper insight into my educational background and professional journey, I invite you to explore my [bio](#bio).
+For a deeper insight into my educational background and professional journey, I invite you to explore my [Bio](#bio).

 **Research Interests:** Artificial Intelligence, Data Analysis, Data Science, NLP, Multivariate Statistical Analysis, Web Development, Modeling and Simulation.